awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state.md

 + Start, restart, or stop managed nodes and Amazon Relational Database Service \(Amazon RDS\) instances\.
 + Apply patches to Linux, macOS, and Window AMIs\.

-For information about using State Manager with Automation runbooks, see [Running automations with triggers using State Manager](automation-sm-target.md)\.
+For information about using State Manager with Automation runbooks, see [Run automations with State Manager associations](automation-sm-target.md)\.

 ## Who should use State Manager?<a name="state-manager-who"></a>